ottojaa/acolite/README.md

 # Introduction

 Acolite is a local file management system and editor made with ElectronJS 13.1.7 and Angular 12 that helps you keep your important notes and files in a single centralized subset of your file system.
-Organize files easily by creating folders and subfolders dedicated to a certain purpose, and/or bookmark especially important files to find them quickly when you need them.
+Organize files easily by creating folders and subfolders dedicated to a certain purpose, and/or bookmark important files to find them quickly when you need them.

 Create new files and edit them in the app or drag and drop existing files from your file system.
-Text files are fully indexed and you can find them easily by searching for their text content, so not remembering a file's name is not an issue.
+Text files are fully indexed and you can find them easily by searching for their text content, file path or name, so not remembering a file's name is not an issue.

 Download links for the latest release can be found [here](https://github.com/ottojaa/acolite/releases)